-The application has been submitted by 20 property owners (80 percent) in the 25-lot project area.
-As indicated on the vicinity and noticing map (Attachment 2), the project area consists of a cohesive neighborhood bounded by Torrington Drive on the north side, Sesame Drive on the west side and includes Snowberry Court, and is immediately adjacent and across the street from property recently rezoned to include the "S" combining district.
+The application has been submitted by 20 property owners (68.9 percent) in the 29-lot project area.
+As indicated on the vicinity and noticing map (Attachment 2), the project area consists of properties bounded by the Sunnyvale East Channel on the west side, Flamingo Way on the east side, Dunholme Way on the south side and includes Firebird Way.
+The proposed Single Story Combining District is located in the vicinity of other properties recently rezoned to include the "S" combining district (project number 2015-8091 and 2016-7467).

-The proposed 25-lot rezoning area is a predominantly Eichler neighborhood that includes:
+The proposed 29-lot rezoning area is a predominantly Eichler neighborhood that includes:

-- 24 single-story Eichler homes - 1 two-story non-Eichler home
+- 28 single-story Eichler homes - 1 one-story non-Eichler home

-Attachment 2 includes maps of the larger neighborhood indicating: the hearing noticing area and existing two-story non-Eichler home in the project area.
+Attachment 2 includes maps of the larger neighborhood indicating the hearing noticing area.
 A list of all the properties is included in Attachment 3.

-The request is to modify the current R-1 zoning designation (Low Density Residential) by combining it with an "S" single-story zoning designation for R-1/S. This would limit the existing single family homes in the project area to one story and 45 percent Floor Area Ratio (FAR).
+The request is to modify the current R-0 zoning designation (Low Density Residential) by combining it with an "S" single-story zoning designation for R-0/S. This would limit the existing single family homes in the project area to one story and 45 percent Floor Area Ratio (FAR).
 Other City site development standards and density would remain the same.

-This application represents the tenth Single-Story combining district application to be considered by the City since the enabling zoning code changes became effective January 1, 2001.
-There are several approved and proposed single-story districts in the City, including:
+This application represents the eleventh Single-Story combining district application to be considered by the City since the enabling zoning code changes became effective January 1, 2001.
+Attachment 5 is a list of approved and proposed single-story districts in the City.